While there are many types of personal injuries, most personal injuries in the United States are from vehicle accidents .

 Proving fault is a process that is conducted based on the evidence that is available.
-In automobile accidents, there are usually witnesses, as well as security camera footage.
-These two pieces of objective evidence are exceptionally useful and make the facts of the case much easier for the lawyers and attorneys to parse.
-Individual testimony is incredibly important, as well.
+In automobile accidents, there are often witnesses, as well as sometimes security camera footage.
+These two pieces of evidence are exceptionally useful and make the facts of the case much easier for the attorneys to parse.

-When writing a personal injury claim letter, the most important thing is to convey all of the facts of your injury, and how the injury has affected you, and how it continues to affect you.
+When writing a personal injury claim letter it is important to convey all of the facts of your injury, how the injury has affected you and how it continues to affect you.

-If you missed work and lost out on wages that you would normally receive, you need to write that down and provide the proper documentation for that, as well.
-Property damage is another form of damage that can be compensated for, in court, and you will need to provide proof of that, in the form of pictures and other forms of documentation.
+If you missed work and lost out on wages that you would normally receive, you need to provide the proper documentation.